mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 ## 5PN eccentric waveforms for intermediate-mass-ratio-inspirals (IMRIs) from post-Newtonian and black hole perturbation theory

-Lists GW Phasing (Taylor approxinants) and Amplitude (spherical harmonics) computed through 5PN and $10^{\rm th}$ in the time-eccentricity parameter.
+Lists GW Phasing (Taylor approximants) and Amplitude (spherical harmonics) computed through 5PN and $10^{\rm th}$ in the time-eccentricity parameter.
 Inputs required to arrive at the final results are also included.
 More specifically,

 * Phasing inputs: time-eccentricity, energy flux, orbital energy and its derivative.
 * Phasing results: TaylorT2 phase, TaylorT2 time and TaylorF2 SPA phase.